 - 3/4 cup (80 grams) walnuts or pecans, roughly chopped

-In a medium bowl sift together flour, baking powder, baking soda, cinnamon, nutmeg and salt.
+In a medium bowl sift together flour, baking soda, cinnamon, nutmeg and salt.
 Set it aside.

-Pour batter into prepared loaf pan and bake for 50-60 minutes until a toothpick inserted into the center of the cake comes out clean or with just a few moist crumbs.
-Let the cake cool for 10 minutes on a wire rack, then turn it out from the pan and let it cool completely.
+Pour batter into prepared loaf pan and bake for 50-60 minutes until a toothpick inserted into the center of the bread comes out clean or with just a few moist crumbs.
+Let the bread cool for 10 minutes on a wire rack, then turn it out from the pan and let it cool completely.

--Store the cake at room temperature in an airtight container for up to 5 days.
+-Store the bread at room temperature in an airtight container for up to 3 days.

--The cake can be frozen for up to 2 months.
+-The bread can be frozen for up to 2 months.
 Thaw it on the counter, still covered, or overnight in the fridge.

 Classic Chocolate Chip Muffins